stall with various oriental spices in local bazaar

 Dress Modestly: Respect Local Customs

-Morocco is a conservative country, and it’s important to dress modestly when visiting Almedina.
+Morocco is a conservative country, and it’s essential to dress modestly when visiting Almedina.
 Cover your shoulders and knees, especially when entering religious sites.
 Loose-fitting, breathable clothing is the way to go in the warm climate.

 Experiencing Almedina at Night